European Journal of Transformation Studies

 University of Gdansk, Poland

-PhD in political science at the University of Warsaw, an assistant professor at the Departmen of History and Political Science (IHiP) at the Pomeranian University in Słupsk, head of the Political Analysis Team at the IHiP, the chairman of the Executive Board and co-founder of the Research Institute of Armenian Studies (IBO), a member of the Polish Historical Society, the Armenian Union in Gdańsk, and the Executive Board of the Research Institute for European Policy.
+PhD in political science at the University of Warsaw, an assistant professor at the Department of Political Science at the University of Gdansk and the member of the Executive Board of the Research Institute for European Policy.
 In 2016 he was a visiting professor at the State University of Wanadzor in Armenia and the Mersin University in Turkey.
 In 2017 he was a member of the OSCE/ODIHR Election Observation Mission for the parliamentary elections in the Republic of Armenia.
 In 2018 he completed an internship at the Yerevan State University (Armenia).

 Photo of Tamar Gamkrelidze